Hit by cuts, bankers run from London's square mile

 DISTRACTIONS AND FRUSTRATIONS

-Where the younger generation of graduates and those leaving their more advanced banking careers find common ground, however, is the increasing pull of the smaller, specialised investment banks or funds.
+Where the younger generation of graduates and those leaving their more advanced banking careers find common ground, however, is the increasing pull of the smaller, specialized investment banks or funds.

 More of these firms are scouring universities for post-graduate students to fill one or two positions, career centre directors said.
 Since 2008, it's these types of boutiques that many investment bankers have also left to join, or to set up.